 Now, we can interpret this in two ways.
 Put crudely, the first one is bad, the second one good.

 If you completely ignore the rules of reciprocity, profitability, and marketing, you’ll end up looking like a fool.
 There are certain timeless principles that transcend the latest management theories.

-Which is why Neuberger amends this rule by saying, “At least not slavishly.”
+This is why Neuberger amends this rule by saying, “At least not slavishly.”
 Indeed, if you didn’t follow any rules or principles, then Neuberger needn’t have written this article at all.